skaeneman/SharePoint-2013-Build-Scripts/README.md

 Add or remove as many application servers as necessary.

 Some Service Application scripts such as Excel Services, Visio Services, and PerformancePoint will also create a Secure Store entry so the Secure Store must be deployed before those scripts can be run.

+Many of the PowerShell scripts create databases, if you are using a SQL alias instead of an instance name make sure you replace this line DatabaseServer="SERVER\INSTANCE1" with DatabaseServer="Your_SQL_ALIAS"